UltraLocked/UltraLocked/whitepaper.md

 | **Network-Based Attacks (MITM)** | An attacker on a hostile network (e.g., public Wi-Fi) attempts to intercept or manipulate traffic, primarily to attack potential future features or OS-level services. | **Network Threat Monitor:** Although the app is offline-first, this monitor provides a layer of defense by detecting insecure Wi-Fi, suspicious proxies, and potential SSL/TLS interception, which could be used in more advanced, chained attacks.
 It can trigger alerts or lock the vault if a high-risk network is detected. |
 | **Application Tampering** | The app's binary is modified (e.g., repackaged with malicious code) to bypass security checks and exfiltrate data. | **Device Attestation:** Performs code integrity and bundle signature checks on launch.
 If the application's signature does not match the officially signed version, it indicates tampering, and the app will refuse to run or will immediately wipe the vault. |
 | **User Incapacitation** | The user loses their device, is incapacitated, or is otherwise unable to access it for an extended period, risking eventual compromise. | **Dead Man's Switch:** Acts as an ultimate failsafe, automatically and securely wiping the entire vault if the user does not perform an authenticated "check-in" within a pre-configured time window. <br><br> **Self-Destruct Timers (TTL):** Ensures that individual files with a limited lifespan are automatically and securely deleted, minimizing the window of exposure for time-sensitive data. |

 ---

+### **6.2 Key Management & Recovery**

+UltraLocked's approach to key management is fundamentally different from conventional secure storage solutions.
+Understanding this philosophy is critical for users who require the highest levels of security.

+**The No-Backup Philosophy:** UltraLocked is designed as a 'single-source-of-truth' vault.
+All cryptographic keys are anchored to the device's unique hardware through the Secure Enclave.
+Consequently, there is **no cloud backup or key recovery mechanism by design**.
+This is a fundamental architectural choice that prioritizes security against remote compromise over data recovery convenience.

+**Master Key Provisioning:** The initial `masterKeyAgreementKey` and `masterSigningKey` in the `SecureEnclaveManager` are generated on first application launch using `SecKeyCreateRandomKey` with Secure Enclave attributes.
+These keys are created once per application installation and remain permanently bound to the device's hardware.
+If this initial provisioning process is interrupted (e.g., device shutdown during key generation), the application will detect the incomplete state on next launch and restart the key generation process with a clean slate.

+**Device Loss Scenario:** Users must understand that if the device is lost, stolen, or its Secure Enclave becomes permanently inaccessible (e.g., hardware failure), the vault data becomes irrecoverable by design.
+This includes scenarios such as:
+- Physical device destruction or theft
+- Secure Enclave hardware failure
+- iOS system corruption affecting Keychain access
+- User forgetting both their main PIN and duress PIN

+**Error Handling in Cryptographic Operations:** The system implements robust error handling for cryptographic failures.
+If `SecKeyCreateRandomKey` fails during key generation, the system retries up to three times with increasing delays.
+If ECDH key agreement fails during file operations, the system logs the error and prevents the file operation from proceeding, maintaining data integrity.
+Users are advised to maintain their own independent, secure backup strategies for truly critical information that must survive device loss.

+---